People Ask How We Feel About Their "Am I The Jerk?" Stories

 We set my much larger tank with hiding cave tropical environment and set it up to be like its natural environment we also put in small fast fish from its native environment that is too fast for it to catch so it had something interesting happening.

 The pleco hid for almost 3 months and tripled in size in that time.
 He is much healthier and happier, it wants a river environment as do the other fish so it shouldn’t be over-cleaned.
+All the small fish have lived 3 times longer than my husband has ever seen but it’s a delicate balance and takes knowledge and understanding.

-You do need to check size and territory needs and personality type.
 Goldfish can be a good starter pet but they also grow very large if cared for properly.
 My mum has some that are nearly a foot long in her outdoor pond they started as small tank-based fish and many are over 10 years old.

 Our pleco could live 25 years.
 These are not short-term pets if kept well.
 You are completely right to be careful.
 If you decide to relent, get him to start with a smaller setup, like a tank hoover with a good filter system, and heating rods.